Chandra-Sekhar174/MLT-Project/README.md

-It helps us to know that how many shipments are tarvelled through different sectors by displaying each sector seperately
+It helps us to predict the delivery time and fuel costs for better results and fast delivery